jayallen/mt-plugin-log4mt/README.markdown

 ## VERSION HISTORY ##

+Full details can be found in the [commit logs](http://github.com/endevver/mt-plugin-log4mt/commits/master) but briefly:

+* 2010/05/18 - Release of v1.7
 * 2008/11/03 - Release of v1.5 ([release notes][Log4MT v1.5 Release Notes])
 * 2008/04/03 - Release of v1.2 beta 2, small but critical bug fix in the configuration file
 * 2008/04/02 - Initial public release of v1.2-beta